frontendstudygroup/frontendstudygroup.github.io/README.md

 - Search in [Issues](https://github.com/frontendstudygroup/frontendstudygroup.github.io/issues) for open issues to work on
     - If you would like to make a suggestion for an enhancement, or report a defect, create an issue
 - Fork the repository (recommended if you are doing this for the first time)
-- Clone your forked repository to your pc ( git clone "url from clone option.)
+- Clone your forked repository to your machine (`git clone [url from clone option]`)
-- Assign the issue to yourself
+- Request to assign the issue for yourself
 - Comment on the issue about your approach to solving the problem
 - Get feedback from other contributors or project maintainers
 - Submit a pull request when you are ready
+    - Add a title and small description in the pull request about what you did.
+    - Make sure to reference the issue number in the pull request comment with the words _"Fixes #[issue number]"_ or _"Resolves #[issue number]"_ as explained in [GitHub documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

 Questions about front end?
 [Join the WWC Front End Slack](https://join.slack.com/t/womenwhocodefrontend/shared_invite/zt-gaic5y90-pDJK4H_NbObZ_MU_rcYc0A) and join the `#fe-beginner-studygroup` channel.